spoonapps/docs/building/working_with_containers/containers.md

 ### Creating Containers

 The `spoon run` command starts new containers.
 You must specify a base image to provide the virtual filesystem and registry for the container.
-If no files or registry keys are necessary, use the empty scratch image.
+If no files or registry keys are necessary, use the empty clean image.

 ```
-# Launch a command window in a new container with scratch as the base image
+# Launch a command window in a new container with clean as the base image
-> spoon run spoonbrew/scratch
+> spoon run spoonbrew/clean
 ```

 Operations executed in the new command window are applied to the container, not the host system.